ukparliament/ontologies/procedure/maps/meta/design-notes/index.md

 	</tbody>
 </table>

-It is expected that decision steps will output a route directly into a business step without any intervening logic, arithmetic or summation steps: these will never have an input with a value of ALLOWS.
+A decision step will output a route directly into a business step without any intervening logic, arithmetic or summation steps: these will never have an input with a value of ALLOWS.

 A business step with an input value of TRUE is caused to happen.
 A business step with an input value of ALLOWS is allowed to happen.
-A business step with an input value of FALSE or UNTRAVERSABLE, is neither allowed nor caused to happen.
+A business step with an input value of FALSE or UNTRAVERSABLE, is precluded.

 ### Parse passes